 - 75% – once the signed contract is received.

 - 25% – after Firefly, confirmed site clean-up, and documentation received

-Once the signed contract is received, you will receive 75% of your awarded amount; the remaining 25% will be distributed once the project is completed and documentation is received, (see question #13 of the Application).
+Once the signed contract is received, you will receive 75% of your awarded amount; the remaining 25% will be distributed once the project is completed and documentation is received.
 Your project will be considered to be complete once proof and documentation have been delivered to, and reviewed by, the Art Grant Review Committee.